Honghui-Li-8/esp_custom_root/README.md

 In this section, we will be explaining 2 ways on using our program, specifically ESP-IDF.

 ### 1. Downloading ESP-IDF Extension on VSCode
+- Make sure you have [VS Code](https://code.visualstudio.com/download), it can be any operating system, or any version of VS Code.
-- You can download ESP-IDF Extension
+- The next step is to download ESP-IDF Extension on VSCode.
+Th a s'er

 ## Communication Protocols
 [Network commands from uart]?